 The main challenge in this project was to ascertain if ADR technology could locate the conveyer belt tunnel.

-Elkview is located approximately 3km east of Sparwood in south-eastern British Columbia1.
-The coal mine at Elkview in the Elk Valley area is one of the five large open-pit coal mines that are operated by Teck Coal Limited2.
+Elkview is located approximately 3km east of Sparwood in south-eastern British Columbia.
+The coal mine at Elkview in the Elk Valley area is one of the five large open-pit coal mines that are operated by Teck Coal Limited.
 The mine at Elkview is part of the Crowsnest coalfield, which is in the Fernie Basin, a broad north-trending synclinorium2.
-The host rocks in the Crowsnest district are of the Jurassic Kootenay formation3.
-The strata have been extensively folded and faulted helping in the increase of the apparent thickness of the seams in some areas3.Figure 1: Location map of Elkview site (Google Earth).
+The host rocks in the Crowsnest district are of the Jurassic Kootenay formation.
+The strata have been extensively folded and faulted helping in the increase of the apparent thickness of the seams in some areas.

 Adrok applied the interpretation techniques of dielectric constant, harmonic analysis, Stare analysis, P-scan imaging, energy response and weighted mean frequency (WMF) logs in order to identify the individual targets in the three different sites.